 Take a break for a few days.Take a break for a few days.

 Having come so close, it can be tempting to jump right back in and start scouring listing sites again.
 Don’t.
-If the ordeal has really driven you to the edge, then take a step back and go on a much-needed weekend break.
+If the ordeal has driven you to the edge, take a step back and go on a much-needed weekend break.
 Home hunting can be a tiring experience.
 Since starting your search, you probably haven’t left the city for fear of missing out on a great listing.
-Now’s the time to take that short holiday that you’ve been putting off for so long.
-Rent a car and head out to the Catskills, Rhode Island, or whatever it is that floats your boat.
+Now’s the time to take that short holiday you’ve been putting off.
+Rent a car and head out to the Catskills, Rhode Island, or whatever floats your boat.

-Your buyer’s agent can keep an eye on things while you’re away and have a new list of homes ready for when you get back.
+Your buyer’s agent can keep an eye on things while you’re away and have a new list of homes ready when you get back.
 Try not to call them while you’re away or think about anything to do with home buying.
-Your mind will be much clearer after a few days of relaxation and mojitos.
+Your mind will be much more apparent after a few days of relaxation and mojitos.

 Stay away from any reminders.Stay away from any reminders.

-Do you find yourself driving by that lost listing to see any moving vans parked outside?
-Maybe you can’t stop looking at photos of it or checking the listing site to see if it’s been marked “in contract” yet.
+Are you driving by that lost listing to see any moving vans parked outside?
+Maybe you can’t stop looking at photos of it or checking the listing site to see if it’s been marked “In Contract” yet.
 Don’t torture yourself like this.
 It achieves nothing other than to drive the knife a little deeper into your heart.
 Delete the photos, remove the listing from your favorites list, and stay away from the street where the home was located.
 You don’t need reminders like that of the life that could have been.

 Reach out to peopleReach out to people

-When you’ve gotten really attached to a listing and the lifestyle that would have come with it, your current home and lifestyle can seem even more subpar than it did before.
+When you’ve gotten attached to a listing and the lifestyle that would have come with it, your current home and lifestyle can seem even more subpar than before.
 This can be downright depressing and lead to even more anger and frustration.
 Try to distance yourself from it and accept that (gasp!) it was just a house.
 Look for ways to change your current living space and reach out to people you haven’t talked to in a while.
+Call them over for drinks, set up a dinner date, or head out to visit them if they live outside NYC.
 A good friend can bring that cathartic release you’ve been looking for and help you look past the whole ordeal.
-Call them over for drinks, set up a dinner date, or head out to visit them if they live outside NYC.

 It’s true, you’re right back where you started, but you’re also no worse than you were then, and now you have some experience.
-Learn to laugh about the whole thing and move past it.
-A bit of outside perspective from a trusted friend can be a great help with this.
+So learn to laugh about the whole thing and move past it.
+A bit of outside perspective from a trusted friend can greatly help with this.

 Learn from the experienceLearn from the experience

 Reevaluate your finances and what you can afford.
-Square that with what you’re looking for in a home and see if you need to rethink your home search.
+Square what you’re looking for in a home and see if you need to rethink your home search.
 Once you’re ready to start looking again, you’ll be more focused and confident in your decisions.
 Keep believing that the true “One” is still out there and waiting for you to find it.
-The home buying process can be an uphill battle at times, but once you’re holding the keys to your new home, you’ll know it’s all been worth it.
+The home buying process can be an uphill battle, but once you’re holding the keys to your new home, you’ll know it’s all been worth it.